De Barsy Syndrome

-Tollfree: (800) 411-1222
+Toll-free: (800) 411-1222

 TTY: (866) 411-1010

-For information about clinical trials sponsored by private sources, contact:
+For information about clinical trials sponsored by private sources, in the main, contact:

 Organizations related to De Barsy Syndrome

-Aldave AJ, Eagle RC Jr, Streten BW, et al. Congenital corneal opacification in DE Barsy syndrome.
-Arch Opthalmol.
+Aldave AJ, Eagle RC Jr, Streeten BW, Qi J, Raber IM.
+Congenital corneal opacification in De Barsy syndrome.
+Arch Ophthalmol.
 2001;119:285-288. http://www.ncbi.nlm.nih.gov/pubmed/11176995

 McKusick VA., ed.
 Online Mendelian Inheritance in Man (OMIM).
 Baltimore.
 MD: The Johns Hopkins University; Entry No:219150; Last Update:04/25/2012.
 Available at: http://omim.org/entry/219150 Accessed on: January 22, 2014.